dimitri-nicolo/calico/v2.0/usage/routereflector/bird-rr-config.md

 canonical_url: https://docs.tigera.io/v2.3/usage/routereflector
 ---

-For many {{site.prodname}} deployments, the use of a Route Reflector is not required.
+For many {{site.tseeprodname}} deployments, the use of a Route Reflector is not required.
-However, for large scale deployments a full mesh of BGP peerings between each of your {{site.prodname}} nodes may become untenable.
+However, for large scale deployments a full mesh of BGP peerings between each of your {{site.tseeprodname}} nodes may become untenable.
 In this case, route reflectors allow you to remove the full mesh and scale up the size of the cluster.

 These instructions will take you through installing BIRD as a BGP route